-In the year ending December 31, 2019, the company also wrote off \$552,217 in non-refundable deposits and rent payments for space related to retail locations, which were abandoned due to the changes in Ontario regulations relating to retail cannabis licences.
+In the year ending December 31, 2019, the Company also wrote off \$552,217 in non-refundable deposits and rent payments for space related to retail locations, which were abandoned due to the changes in Ontario regulations relating to retail cannabis licenses.
 The remaining portion of the \$730,000 promissory note was expensed in 2019 and relates to the marketing consultants, travel, expenses, and payroll for retail-focused staff with the remaining balance being miscellaneous expenses.

 On August 23, 2019, the Ontario Government announced the 42 successful winners of its second lottery.
 Licensed producers continued to be excluded from participating in the lottery.
-The Company still intends to apply for a retail licence at its Indiva Facility when regulations allow.
+The Company still intends to apply for a retail license at its Indiva Facility.